 3. Build your shower cabin

 You can use anything to build your cabin.
 It can be as simple as a few bamboo screens attached to wooden posts and a wooden pallet for the entrance.
+If you're only intending on using it for a season and packign away for the winter, consider using a decent shower tent for speed and ease.

 You could make it more elaborate by using pre-built privacy panels for the walls and then making rafters with weather-strong wood.
 Remember, the south-facing rafter needs to be sheeted so you can install your solar unit!